 INFORMATION ABOUT MILOS

 Milos is a popular island, located in the southern part of the Aegean Sea.
-Known for the famous statue of Venus de Milo, which is now exhibited in the Museum of Louvre, Milos is today special for its crystal beaches and its rocky, lunar landscape.
+Known for the famous statue of Venus de Milo, which is now exhibited in the Museum of Louvre, this destination is today special for its crystal beaches and its rocky, lunar landscape.

 Apart from the beaches, Milos is also famous for its picturesque villages.
 The capital of the island is Plaka and its harbour is Adamas.
 There are also many other small traditional villages all around the island.
 The friendly inhabitants will give a special tone in your holidays.

-Hop on a ferry from Athens to Milos for impeccable sceneries, romantic vibes, volcanic landscapes, and endless white-sand beaches!
+Hop on a ferry from Athens to this destination for impeccable sceneries, romantic vibes, volcanic landscapes, and endless white-sand beaches!

-- Milos is a volcanic island, like Santorini.
+- It is a volcanic island, like Santorini.

-- Milos is where the famous statue "Venus of Milos" was found by the French amateur archaeologist, Olivier Vautier.
+- This is where the famous statue "Venus of Milos" was found by the French amateur archaeologist, Olivier Vautier.

-- Milos is famous for its romantic ambiance, so it is an ideal destination for couples.
+- This island is famous for its romantic ambiance, so it is an ideal destination for couples.

 - There are over 70 different beaches on the island -you bet you won’t run out of options!

-- In Milos, you’ll find lots of mysterious sea caves and thermal springs.
+- On this island, you’ll find lots of mysterious sea caves and thermal springs.

 The best season to visit Milos is the summer.
-In the summer, you can visit the island’s beaches, discover hidden pirates’ caves, do sightseeing, and explore Milos’ colorful seaside villages.
+In the summer, you can visit the island’s beaches, discover hidden pirates’ caves, do sightseeing, and explore its colorful seaside villages.

 Milos has a whole heap of places for sightseeing!
-To start with, Milos is famous for its colorful seaside villages.
+To start with, it is famous for the colorful seaside villages.
 At these cute villages, you’ll find small houses with stockrooms where fishermen put their boats during the winter.
 Other standouts are the pirates’ caves, Panagia Korfiatissa, the sulfur mine, and the prehistoric Filakopi settlement.